jennguyen1/nhuyhoa/_posts/2015-10-21-OLS-Interpret-Coef.md

 ## -4.78289
 {% endhighlight %}

 When we fit a linear model, we generally include an intercept term.
-This intercept is interpreted as the expected value of Y when all x's are set to 0.
+This intercept is interpreted as the expected value of $$Y$$ when all x's are set to $$0$$.
 The intercept is a nuisance parameter, we generally don't care about its significance.

 {% highlight r %}